-If your doctor suggests a low-cholesterol diet for heart health, you will probably boost your intake of fruits, veggies and other plant foods, which do not contain any dietary cholesterol.
-At the same time, significantly decrease your reliance on animal foods such as meats, whole eggs and dairy, which can be high in cholesterol, or opt for lower-cholesterol versions.
+If your doctor suggests a low cholesterol diet plan for heart health, you'll probably boost your intake of fruits, veggies and other plant foods, which don't contain any dietary cholesterol.
+At the same time, you'll significantly decrease your reliance on animal foods, such as meats, whole eggs and dairy, which can be high in cholesterol.
+Or you can opt for lower-cholesterol versions.

 Eat a salad for lunch to keep your cholesterol intake low.
 On one or two days, top your greens with canned tuna in water; 3.5 ounces contains only 30 milligrams of cholesterol.
 Beans and soy foods like tofu are naturally cholesterol-free, so add them to your greens on other days for protein and fiber.

 Load the rest of your plate with steamed veggies or salad greens for cholesterol-free sides; on another day, try a baked potato seasoned with herbs and a tablespoon of Parmesan cheese, which has just 4 milligrams of cholesterol.
-To round out your week, go for a few meat-free days with no cholesterol at all: Try making bean soup or chili or a veggie stir-fry with tofu.
+To round out your week, go for a few meat-free days with no cholesterol at all.
+For example, try making bean soup, vegetarian chili or a veggie stir-fry with tofu.

-Fresh fruit is a nutritious snack with no cholesterol; add a tablespoon of nut butter to make your apple or pear snack more filling.
-Popcorn is another good choice, but watch the microwaveable packets for butter, which adds cholesterol.
+Fresh fruit is another nutritious snack with no cholesterol, and you can add a tablespoon of nut butter to make your apple or pear snack more filling.
+Popcorn is another good choice, but watch the microwaveable packets for butter, which may add cholesterol.
 Pop it plain instead and add a dusting of Parmesan cheese or cholesterol-free nutritional yeast for flavoring.
-Cinnamon as an alternative topping gives your popcorn a slightly sweet flavor on days when you're craving a treat.
+Cinnamon as an alternative topping that gives your popcorn a slightly sweet flavor on days when you're craving a treat.